 Does anyone need forgiveness to deservedly mourn Sasegbon, who brought meaningful facilitation and joy to the lives of innumerable people?
 Do those who have “sinned” against Wole Soyinka have to accept forgiveness as unwitting agents of expediency?

-When Wole Soyinka sanctions a person it is nothing terrible, it is an entry into his extremely lofty “Black Book” and he has the voice to make it known to a wide audience.
+When Wole Soyinka sanctions a person, it is nothing terrible, it is an entry into his extremely lofty “Black Book”, and he has the voice to make it known to a broad audience.
 I have accurately demonstrated in a number articles the kinds of persons Soyinka would forgive and expunge their names from his Black Book, even if for decades he painted the persons as inhumane, savage, uncivilised and unfit to live.
 President Muhammadu Buhari is a textbook example.
 Men can also be praised for decades only to enter the Black Book.
-The demonstration has also shown how Wole Soyinka can choose to condemn some people to sanctions in his Black Book while turn a blind eyes to others who did exactly the same thing at the same time.
+The demonstration has also shown how Wole Soyinka can choose to condemn some people to sanctions in his Black Book while turning a blind eye to others who did precisely the same thing at the same time.

 But why is this always so, predictably?
 Self-interest and expediency are the uncomplicated answers.

-Among Wole Soyinka’s “Brethren” i.e. those who have chosen to live and die by the rules and expectations he laid down for them, sanctions keep people in check (rather arbitrarily) but not the “favourites”.
+Among Wole Soyinka’s “Brethren” i.e. those who have chosen to live and die by the rules and expectations he laid down for them, sanctions keep people in check (somewhat arbitrarily) but not the “favourites”.
 The favourites include self-hating Black Nazis who applaud the senseless killing of Blacks by the US police, for instance.
 Impunity is theirs.
 Obsequious fawning, being a chameleon and conspicuous adulation will make you a favourite within the Brethren.
 Some favourites are honourable though.
 Entering the Black Book is often the work of unsolicited energy.
 Noteworthy is the fact that the more morally upright one is within his Brethren, the more likely you are to enter Wole Soyinka’s Black Book.
-Outside the Brethren people are entered into the Black Book for exercising tyranny, within it people are entered because they fight tyranny.
-That is some cold cognitive dissonance, many fervently accept as a divine right.
+Outside the Brethren people are entered into the Black Book for exercising tyranny; within it, people find their names written in because they fight tyranny.
+That is some cold cognitive dissonance, but many fervently accept it as a divine right.

-Rejecting Wole Soyinka’s Fatwah of Forgiveness is something some within the Brethren and outside it have chosen and have the full right to do so, under democracy or autocracy.
-If one chooses to reject Soyinka’s forgiveness, let him reject it without losing sleep.
+Rejecting Wole Soyinka’s Fatwah of Forgiveness is something some within the Brethren, and outside it has chosen and have the full right to do so, under democracy or autocracy.
+If one wishes to reject Soyinka’s forgiveness, let him reject it without losing sleep.
 Unless some damaging foul play is adopted, Bianimikaley! – it is just another removal of a name(s) from his Black Book.
-Sanction or forgiveness, the criteria for entering or leaving Wole Soyinka’s Black Book is so, arbitrary and self-interested that it only matters to those who…
+Sanction or forgiveness, the criteria for entering or leaving Wole Soyinka’s Black Book is so, arbitrary and self-interested that it only matters to foinboos.